mapbox/osm-bright/README.md

 - Make any adjustments to the PostgreSQL connection settings.
 Your database may be set up so that you require a password or different user name.
 - Optionally adjust the extent parameter.
 - Optionally adjust the coastline file paths.
-These can be URLs or local file paths to \*.shp files.
+These can be URLs to zipped shapefiles or local file paths to \*.shp files. **Note:** the coastline zips total about 350MB and will be downloaded the first time you load the OSM Bright TileMill project, unless you specify local versions you've already downloaded.

 ### 4. Copy the project to your MapBox folder ###